Ehlers-Danlos Syndrome

 Heart

-An uncomfortable feeling of thudding of the heart (palpitations) and noticeable extra beats are symptoms experienced by many people but they are more common in EDS.
-Many people experience dizziness and a fast pulse rate when they stand quickly.
+An uncomfortable feeling of thudding of the heart (palpitations) and a faster heart rate are seen in hypermobile EDS.
+It is also more common to experience dizziness and a faster pulse rate on standing in hypermobile EDS.

-Some people with EDS have problems with their heart valves, particularly as they get older, and may develop a murmur.
+Some people with EDS have problems with their heart valves due to connective tissue changes, particularly as they get older, and they may develop a murmur.

 In the rare vascular type of EDS, serious complications involving blood vessels can develop, including aneurysms and blood vessel rupture.
 This risk can be lowered by medication.